mgrove36/bbc-young-reporter/_posts/2019-03-06-are-the-roads-around-your-home-and-school-safe.md

 ---
-title: Student Survey Shows Rosa Parks Is Most Inspirational Woman Ever
+title: Are The Roads Around Your Home And School Safe
 date: 2019-03-06 14:46
 authors: Riley C, Oliver C
-image-caption: Rosa Parks - who topped the poll | &copy; BBC
+image-caption: An example of a car parking on a double yellow line | &copy; Getty
 layout: image-article
 categories: articles
 ---